JoaoPires92/JoaoPires92/README.md

 💻 Currently, I’m working as a Software QA Test Engineer.

-🧭 I'm interested in QA Software Tesing as well as Test Automation.
+🧭 I'm interested in QA Software Testing as well as Test Automation.

 I'm always looking to grow my personal and professional network.